iamphill/Bootstrap-Offcanvas/README.md

 ## Todo

 - [ ] Style dropdown menus
-- [ ] Fade out content behind off canvas menu when pulled out
+- [ ] ~~Fade out content behind off canvas menu when pulled out~~ - This has been decided against.
+If required, please open an issue.
 - [ ] Different transitions and animations when pulling out and hiding
-- [ ] Swipe to pull menu out
+- [x] Swipe to pull menu out
+- [ ] Multiple touch events